LauraVilladakommit/LauraVilladakommit/README.md

 - 👋 Hi, I’m Laura Villada, software developer at kommit.
-- 🌱 I’m currently learning how to develope dApps in blockchain
+- 🌱 I’m currently learning how to develop dApps in blockchain
 - 📫 laura@kommit.co